sotterbeck/resource-creator/README.md

 # Resource Creator

 Resource Creator is a powerful tool designed to streamline the creation of Minecraft Resource Packs.
-It automates the tedious parts of resource pack generation, so you can focus on creativity.
+It automates the tedious parts of resource pack creation, so you can focus on creativity.

 ![A screenshot of Resource Creator](docs/banner.png)